Sixteen Scenes from 2016

 4. “Down in the Dust”

 Elephants have always formed part of my photography.
 I am just drawn to them – plus they tend to give me better opportunities than for example big cats!
-We went on a family camping trip to the far north of the Kruger National Park in the South African winter – and shared some special moments, one of them being this herd of elephants moving down into a dry riverbed, dusting as they go, as the sun set behind them.
+We went on a family camping trip to the far north of the in the South African winter – and shared some special moments, one of them being this herd of elephants moving down into a dry riverbed, dusting as they go, as the sun set behind them.

 elephant dust 1 KNP 2016